 Why an Advocate?

-What is a BCPA?
+What is a Board Certified Patient Advocate?

 A Board certified patient advocate (BCPA) is a professional credentialed by the Patient Advocate Certification Board (PACB).
 To receive this designation, they must demonstrate a broad base of knowledge, a high level of professional achievement and direct experience in patient advocacy.
 Board certified advocates pass a rigorous exam and commit to a code of ethics in their practice.
 They engage in ongoing professional development and recertification to maintain core competencies relevant to patient advocacy.
 Learn more here.